 “It serves not only as a reminder of the wrongs of the past but also the hopes and aspirations of the future seven generations.”Tāwera Tahuri

-In Akaroa so much has come to pass in seven generations, from the bloody 1830 Brig Elizabeth incident involving the first Europeans in inter-tribal warfare where 200 Maori were killed, leading directly to the first British Resident to New Zealand and the Declaration of Independence that gave way to the Treaty of Waitangi that was first signed at Onuku in the South Island, and the first demonstration of British sovereignty over the South Island to beat the French in the ‘race for Akaroa’.
+In Akaroa so much has come to pass in seven generations, from the bloody 1830 Brig Elizabeth incident involving the first Europeans in inter-tribal warfare where 200 Maori were killed, leading directly to the first British Resident to New Zealand and the Declaration of Independence that gave way to the Treaty of Waitangi that was first signed at Onuku in the South Island, and the first demonstration of British sovereignty over the South Island to beat the French in the ‘race for Akaroa’, the establishment of Akaroa French town, and the destruction of the forests.

 Then the Kemp and Mantel Land ‘Purchases’ where the Maori were forced to sell large tracts of land for a pittance.
 The influence and other disease outbreaks that decimated the already small population.
 Urbanisation from the land to the cities for employment and the associated loss of culture and connection to place.
 And finally, the resurgence of cultural identity and language in the 1970’s and 80’s leading to the Waitangi Tribunal and settlements of grievance claims.